edj-boston/void/README.md

 Void
 ====

-A NodeJS module that intelligently invalidates your CloudFront Cache.
+[Void](https://github.com/edj-boston/void) is a NodeJS [module](https://www.npmjs.org/package/teleshenvoidmodule) that intelligently invalidates your CloudFront Cache.
 It respects the following limitations:

 * Hard limit of 1000 paths per invalidation
 * Only 3 invalidations can run at the same time (and other processes may be creating them too)